 Now that you have enabled archiving, Twitch will automatically save your broadcasts.
 For non-turbo users your videos will be saved for 14 days before being deleted.
 Twitch Partners and Twitch Turbo users will have their broadcasts saved for 60 days before being deleted.

-To highlight a specific part in a VOD you can do so by going to your Video Manager.
+Highlights allow you to curate your Past Broadcasts into shorter video segments.
+To highlight a specific part in a VOD you can do so by going to your Video Producer.
 From there select the VOD you wish to highlight by clicking the three dot menu expansion icon on the right of the VOD listing and clicking the "Highlight" option.
 Remember, Highlights are saved forever on your channel.

-After you have the segment you wish to highlight selected, hit the Describe Highlight button to the right and you will be prompted for a title, description, the game being played in the highlight, and the language (the game will default to the game listed on the VOD and the language will default to your selected language on your Twitch settings).
+After you have the segment you want to highlight, hit the Describe and Save button.
+You will be prompted for a title, description, the game being played in the highlight, and the language (the game will default to the game listed on the VOD and the language will default to your selected language on your Twitch settings).

 Note: The graph showing chat activity on the Highlighting tool was removed on Dec.
 15, 2016.